patternize/patternize.io/docs/Language/README.md

 ---
 id: README
-title: Java Specific Notebook
+title: Language Specific Notes
 sidebar_label: Introduction
 ---

-## Intro
+This page will be language specific.